jandre/dockerpc/README.md

   docker build -t docker-plugin:latest --no-cache .
   ```

-  3. In your plugin caller, use `dockerpc.NewClient` to start and connect to the RPC
+  3. In your plugin caller, use `dockerpc.NewClient` to start the `docker-plugin` container
+  and connect to the RPC service via Docker's API.

-service via Docker.
-The example will execute the 'Plugin.SayHi' method in the container!
+  The example below will execute the 'Plugin.SayHi' method in the container!

   ```go
   image := "docker-plugin:latest"